coverclock/com-diag-hazer/Hazer/txt/SARA-R5.md

-What the /dev devices are will depend on the order that the USB-to-serial devices enumerate; I plug in "UART 1" first so it will be /dev/ttyUSB0, and then "USART 2" so it will be /dev/ttyUSB1.
+What the /dev devices are will depend on the order that the USB-to-serial devices enumerate; I plug in "UART 1" first so it will be /dev/ttyUSB0, and then "UART 2" so it will be /dev/ttyUSB1.

 ### Reset Module